CoachChuckFF/Coin-Clicker/README.md

 [Youtube Demo](https://youtu.be/6OQ_vJ0p3pA)
 [Video Demo Download](https://shdw-drive.genesysgo.net/5WRCJEgy7c1Wy3ewWdfJcAePMCaUq4asyuP8sRgTQZYq/clicker-demo.mp4)

+## Lore

+It's Winter 2021, Solana is at an ATH of $260 and literally anything that came out made money.
+NFTs were all the craze and I was going to get into it.
+But, I was never a trader, so I started my Solana development career.
+I made my first game, completely on-chain called Sol-Treasure - a puzzle game.
+I presented it at the Miami Hackerhouse.
+It's been over a year and a half since then.
+I've traveled all over, met a lot of wonderful people, and built some really cool things.
+This clicker game, is a little memento for me, to show me how far I've come.
+The NFTs present, I still own, and serve as a great reminder of my wonderful experience developing in the Solana ecosystem.
+I sincerely hope you enjoy.

 ## General Info

 Hey there!
 Here is the Coin Clicker Solana game!
 It is basically Solana's version of [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/) that I made for the [Solana Speedrun Gamejam](https://solanaspeedrun.com/)